Article

 For daily grounding, use this daily tarot routine and keep extra post-breakup resources bookmarked in /en/articles.

-Open the bot if you want a personalized breakdown of your own spread instead of a generic interpretation.
+Open the web app if you want a personalized breakdown of your own spread instead of a generic interpretation.